HELLS RACE 2020

 As spectator you have great overview on the oval, as the sides are raised around the whole track, so there is no excuse to stay home...
 Come over and support your local race track!

-We are hosting round 2 of The European Championship organised by DTRA
+We are hosting round 1 of The FLAT TRACK EUROS

-We are working with sponsors and partners to come up with exciting options for winners of this championship.
+We are working with sponsors and partners to come up with exciting options for winners of the Flat TRack Euros.
 Right now we have an excellent first prize for the Moto Anatomy Pro Class.
 The winner will be jumping on board a Moto Anatomy bike at a race meeting out in the USA towards the end of 2021.

-Points score DTRA UK HOOLIGAN CLASS championship #3
+Points score for DTRA HOOLIGAN CLASS UK championship #3

-where you can try the flat track sport on your old MX, Triumph, Scrambler, Street tracker... it needs to have that flat track feel... not sure... send us an email with a picture of your bike (we own the right to refuse your registration with an inappropriate bike) Just unplug your front brake and install a cut off switch (which stalls the bike if you fall) and add a shark fin at the back of your chain.
+Newbie class is where you can try the flat track sport on your old MX, Triumph, Scrambler, Street tracker... it needs to have that flat track feel... but it doesn't need the proper flat track 19 inch wheels and tyres, not sure... send us an email with a picture of your bike (we own the right to refuse your registration with an inappropriate bike) Just unplug your front brake and install a cut off switch (which stalls the bike if you fall) and add a shark fin at the back of your chain.
 Most important is that your bike is in full technical order !
 Or you will not pass scrutineering.
 Go fast, turn left for a chance!

 What is Flat Track?